With the uptick in discussions surrounding the mpox (monkeypox) virus, there’s ongoing concern about the health and safety of the LGBTQ+ community.

-Considering this harmful messaging that surrounded HIV/AIDS throughout the 1980s and 1990s, there is concern around the contemporary monkeypox messaging and the potential for ongoing LGBTQ+ stigmatization.
+Considering this harmful messaging that surrounded HIV/AIDS throughout the 1980s and 1990s, there is concern around the contemporary mpox messaging and the potential for ongoing LGBTQ+ stigmatization.

 Shame and Misinformation

-Harmful rhetoric surrounding “promiscuity” in gay men has facilitated negativity surrounding sexual freedom, and monkeypox’s prevalence in Queer AMAB communities has added fuel to that fire,
+Harmful rhetoric surrounding “promiscuity” in gay men has facilitated negativity surrounding sexual freedom, and mpox’s prevalence in Queer AMAB communities has added fuel to that fire,

 Donnelly spoke of how activists in the 1980s and 1990s were the reason behind HIV and AIDS entering and remaining in discussion, ultimately leading to government action that included the creation and FDA approval of antiviral medications like PrEP — Pre-exposure prophylaxis — used to protect the community from the virus.